markusvankempen/NeoPixel-SantaHat/README.md

 ![WiFi-Wemos-SantaHat](/images/WiFi-Wemos-SantaHat.jpg)

-You Can find the modified the [McLighing](https://github.com/toblum/McLighting) version for the SantaHat in the code folder.
+You can find the modified  [McLighing](https://github.com/toblum/McLighting) version for the SantaHat in the code folder.

 Cheers